American Plum Borer

 American plum borer has two generations per year.
 Nearly full-grown larvae overwinter within silken hibernaculae near the cambium feeding sites or on the underside of overlying dead bark.
 Most larvae pupate within the hibernacula as soon as the cherry buds begin to open, and first adult emergence occurs by the white bud stage about 2 weeks later.
 Peak adult emergence of the first generation occurs just after full bloom.
 The majority of eggs of the first generation are laid by petal fall, although adult emergence often continues for another 3 weeks.
 Adult emergence of the second generation begins in June, peaks in mid July, and continues into August or September.
 Peak emergence and egg laying coincides with the mechanical harvesting of cherries when there is an abundance of fresh cracks and wounds suitable for oviposition and chemical control is impossible because of residue problems on the harvested fruit.

 Females are attracted to fresh wounds and lay very small pink eggs singly around the wound.
 The eggs quickly turn white and upon hatching the larvae immediately enter the wound to feed.
 In all tree fruits except plum, the larvae feed exclusively on the cambium.
 Sweet cherries and plums appear to be more tolerant of damage than tart cherries.
 About 90 percent of larvae are found girdling the trunk and lower scaffold limbs within 4 feet of the ground where the clamps from trunk shakers have caused damage.
 The use of limb shakers, however, may cause infestations above this height as may heavy top pruning.
 Populations of over 10 larvae per tree are common in some cherry-growing regions of Michigan and can girdle an 18-inch trunk in 10 years.
 The decrease in the life of a tart cherry orchard with populations this high has been estimated at 25 percent owing to the entry of disease into these wounds and the eventual complete girdling of the trunk or limb.
 A gradual decrease in yield would also be expected but has not been investigated.
 Although larvae may feed on plum in the trunk and on limbs in black knot growths, this host appears more tolerant of damage than tart cherries.
-This borer may be found feeding in burr knots in apples alongside the dogwood borer, especially where NAA (napthalene acetic acid) has been used to kill the burr knots.
+This borer may be found feeding in burr knots in apples alongside the dogwood borer, especially where NAA (napthalene acetic acid) has been used to kill the burr knots, but are easy to distinguish from the creamy white dogwood borer larvae.

 The need for control and timing of sprays for American plum borer management can be predicted by trapping adults using a commercially available sex pheromone to monitor male flight.
 At least two monitoring traps per ten acres should be placed as close to the orchard center as possible to minimize drawing adults from alternate hosts in adjacent woodlots.
 If the average catch exceeds six moths per trap per week during the adult flight of either generation, this species is likely causing economic damage.